analystuom/Patient-status-prediction/README.md

-# Vertebral Column Classification: Machine Learning Approach
+# 🏥 Spinal Conditions Classification:

 ## Project Overview
 This project explores both unsupervised and supervised learning approaches to classify spinal conditions using the Vertebral Dataset.
 The dataset contains 310 observations with 6 biomechanical variables (features) and a binary target variable classifying patients as normal (NO) or abnormal (AB).